mstfacmly/mstfacmly.github.io/_posts/2025-02-02-infatuation.md

 ---
-layout: post
 title: infatuation
 ---

-infatuation is a funny thing:<br>
+infatuation is a funny thing:

-    a stranger takes residence in your mind<br>
+    a stranger takes residence in your mind

-  and i welcome their presence
+  and you welcome their presence